 October is full of awareness…breast cancer, mental health, autism, LGTB History month, domestic violence, among some others.
 OMGoodness, October is even National Squirrel Awareness month!

 Today I am taking a huge leap and sharing this post and, in turn, my blog, with others outside of the ALI community.
 Because miscarriage is common.
-Because still births and infant deaths happen.
-Because if any of you are out there, happen to feeling alone, I want you to know you aren’t.
+Because stillbirths and infant deaths happen.
+Because if any of you are out there, happen to feel alone, I want you to know you aren’t.
 Because maybe the more it is talked about the more people will understand that this kind of loss should be treated the same way a friend, parent, or grandparent passes away.

 Tonight I will be lighting a candle for my little girl.
-My angel, who I believe in the pit of my heart looked over G and I when I was pregnant with him.
+My angel, who I believe in the pit of my heart watched over G and I when I was pregnant with him.
 I hope that you will also light a candle for those that you have lost, or your friends or family have lost, to pregnancy and infant loss.